Specification Tests for the Propensity Score: Abstract

 \section{Abstract}

-This paper introduces new nonparametric diagnostic tools for detecting propensity score misspecification.
-These tests may be applied to assess the validity of different treatment effects estimators that rely on the correct specification of the propensity score.
-Our tests do not suffer from the \textquotedblleft curse of dimensionality\textquotedblright\ when the vector of covariates is of high-dimensionality, are fully data-driven, do not require tuning parameters such as bandwidths, and are able to detect a broad class of local alternatives converging to the null at the parametric rate $ n^{-1/2}$, with $n$ the sample size.
-We show that the use of an orthogonal projection on the tangent space of nuisance parameters both improves power and facilitates the simulation of critical values by means of a multiplier bootstrap procedure.
-The finite sample performance of the tests are examined by means of a Monte Carlo experiment and an empirical application.
+\onehalfspacing{ This paper proposes new nonparametric diagnostic tools to assess the asymptotic validity of different treatment effects estimators that rely on the correct specification of the propensity score.
+We derive a particular restriction relating the propensity score distribution of treated and control groups, and develop specification tests based upon it.
+The resulting tests do not suffer from the \textquotedblleft curse of dimensionality\textquotedblright\ when the vector of covariates is high-dimensional, are fully data-driven, do not require tuning parameters such as bandwidths, and are able to detect a broad class of local alternatives converging to the null at the parametric rate $n^{-1/2}$, with $n$ the sample size.
+We show that the use of an orthogonal projection on the tangent space of nuisance parameters facilitates the simulation of critical values by means of a multiplier bootstrap procedure, and can lead to power gains.
+The finite sample performance of the tests is examined by means of a Monte Carlo experiment and an empirical application.
 Open-source software is available for implementing the proposed tests.